Galaxy and Halo Root Systems: Fingerprints of Mass Assembly: Results

 However, although most of this paper is about the roots, the most visually striking aspects of the root systems, there is a substantial background of matter in them, as well.
 A fair fraction of matter seems to come straight into the halo, without noticeably clumping.

-We would like to undertake a comprehensive study of the abundance, structure, branching, and fractal dimensions of halo roots, as has occurred in other disciplines.
+It would be interesting to undertake a comprehensive study of the abundance, structure, branching, and fractal dimensions of halo roots, as has occurred in other disciplines.
 Many branching structures have objective boundaries, such as cell walls for neurons, blood-vessel boundaries for the circulatory system, bronchial boundaries in the lungs, road edges for transportation, or river banks for river networks.
-Given their clear medical value, blood-vessel analysis algorithms \citep[e.g.\ the review][]{moccia2018blood} have matured for decades, and even inspired cosmic-web analysis and ways to detect cosmic-web elements \citep{aragonMMF,CautunEtal2013,CautunEtal2014}.
+Given their clear medical value, blood-vessel analysis algorithms \citep[e.g.\ the review][]{moccia2018blood} have matured for decades, and even underlie some common cosmic-web analysis techniques \citep{aragonMMF,CautunEtal2013,CautunEtal2014}.

-But a difficulty for this application is that there is no ground truth of what is a root and a root boundary; all we have immediate access to with dark matter is density contrasts of varying strength.
-In the case of the usual cosmic web, dynamical information such as particle crossings are of help to objectively define some structures \citep{FalckEtal2012}.
+But a difficulty is that there is no easy ground truth of what is a root and a root boundary within a protohalo.
+In the case of the usual cosmic web, dynamical particle-crossing information helps to objectively define some structures \citep{FalckEtal2012}.
 Similarly, we imagine that tagging particle-trajectory crossings could define roots objectively and decisively.
 Referencing the origami view of cosmic-web formation \citep{Neyrinck6OSME2015}, because the root systems show the infall of all particles, the roots are essentially creases in a fabric, where an initially uniform, uncreased 3D patch of the universe bunches together.
+But we leave this objective root detection possibility for future follow-up, because this particle-crossing would be difficult to measure with the glass arrangement of particles in the TNG database.